elis-wind/PhD/readme.md

-# Scripts used for my PhD research
+# Scripts for PhD

 ## Web_scrapping

 Scripts to extract data from old version of [Ruscorpora](https://ruscorpora.ru/old/search-main.html)

-1. `get_adj.pl`: extracts lists of adjectives with their frequencies
+1. lists of adjectives with their frequencies

-2. `get_adj_context.py`: extracts contexts for adjectives
+2. contexts for each adjective

-3. `get_nn_context.py`: extracts contexts for base nouns
+3. contexts for each base noun